 Shishir Ritu is the coldest of all the six seasons and is characterised by cold climatic conditions.
 During this time some regions even witness snowfalls with temperatures falling to below zero degrees centigrade.
 Shishir Ritu prevails during the ‘Magh’ and ‘Phalgun’ months according to the Gregorian calendar, which corresponds to the months of mid-January to mid-March in the Gregorian calendar.
 Cold winds, dryness, occasional clouds and rainfall are some of the features that describe Shishir Ritu.

-Shishir Ritu 2017 was on January 28 Saturday
+Shishir Ritu 2018 is on January 18 Thursday

 Festivals observed during this Season: